DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Discussion

 \subsection{Optimizer and Hyperparameter Sensitivity Analysis}

 To investigate the effect of training configurations on the performance of DB-FGA-Net, we experimented with three optimizers (Adam, Adamax, SGD), two batch sizes (16, 32), and two learning rates ($1 \times 10^{-5}$ and $1 \times 10^{-4}$).
-The results are summarized in Table~\ref{tab:optimizer_comparison}.

-The findings indicate that the choice of optimizer has the most significant impact.
+The results are summarized in Table~\ref{tab:optimizer_comparison}. \\ The findings indicate that the choice of optimizer has the most significant impact.
 Adam consistently provided the most stable and accurate results, with its best setting (batch size of 32, learning rate of $1 \times 10^{-4}$) achieving the highest overall accuracy of 99.24\% along with balanced precision, recall, and F1-score values above 99\%.
 This demonstrates the optimizer's ability to converge efficiently and maintain robust feature learning.
-Adam also showed strong performance at smaller batch sizes and lower learning rates, though slightly below its best configuration.

-Adamax delivered competitive results (97.4-98.3\% accuracy), showing stable behavior across learning rates and batch sizes, but consistently underperforming compared to Adam.
-This suggests that while Adamax can be a viable alternative, its adaptive learning scheme is slightly less suited to the spectral-spatial complexity of MRI features.

-By contrast, SGD struggled significantly, especially at the lower learning rate ($1 \times 10^{-5}$), where performance collapsed to 52.6\%.
+Adam also showed strong performance at smaller batch sizes and lower learning rates, though slightly below its best configuration. \\ Adamax delivered competitive results (97.4-98.3\% accuracy), showing stable behavior across learning rates and batch sizes, but consistently underperforming compared to Adam.
+This suggests that while Adamax can be a viable alternative, its adaptive learning scheme is slightly less suited to the spectral-spatial complexity of MRI features. \\ By contrast, SGD struggled significantly, especially at the lower learning rate ($1 \times 10^{-5}$), where performance collapsed to 52.6\%.
 Even at the higher learning rate, accuracy peaked at only 90.39\%, far below Adam and Adamax.
-This highlights SGD's sensitivity to parameter tuning and its limited effectiveness in capturing the fine-grained frequency and texture cues critical for this task.

-Overall, the experiments confirm that: (i) Adam is the optimal optimizer for DB-FGA-Net, particularly with a learning rate of $1 \times 10^{-4}$ and a moderate batch size (32), (ii) Adamax is stable but less effective, and (iii) SGD is not well suited to this application.
+This highlights SGD's sensitivity to parameter tuning and its limited effectiveness in capturing the fine-grained frequency and texture cues critical for this task. \\ Overall, the experiments confirm that: (i) Adam is the optimal optimizer for DB-FGA-Net, particularly with a learning rate of $1 \times 10^{-4}$ and a moderate batch size (32), (ii) Adamax is stable but less effective, and (iii) SGD is not well suited to this application.
 The batch size showed only minor influence compared to the optimizer choice, reinforcing that optimization strategy is the primary driver of performance.